ifrunruhin12/nvim-config/README.md

 ---

 **Note:** This is a living configuration that's constantly evolving.
-Stay tuned for updates! ⚡
+Stay tuned for updates!! ⚡